 5. Magma Flowerhorn

-Magma Flowerhorn Fish posses a long body with a pointed mouth.
+Magma Flowerhorn Fish possess a long body with a pointed mouth.
 The presence of Intense Red-colored pearl spreads over the body helps to identify the magma Flowerhorn.
 Magmas can grow up to 12 inches.

 6. Thai silk Flowerhorn